jpaquim/psycle/cpsycle/readme.txt

 It compiles with VC6 x86, VC2008(x86 tested, SP1), VC2017 (x86/x64) and
 VC2019(x86/x64).
 You need at least Win98, tested versions: Win98/XP/10.
-There are VC6/VC2008 files, that can be imported by any later VC version.
+There are VC6/VC2008/2019 files, that can be used to import by different VC versions.
 To build checkout the whole psycle trunk.
 After migrating to VC 2008, 2017 or 2019 set Gy- to Gy in each project (settings code generation).
 For the 64Bit Configuration adjust the Output File Target in Project Linker settings for the host project.
 Set the Output File Target to the project standard.
 Install also mfc and atl support (resource includes need it) and install on older platforms the DirectX SDK and add the include/lib sdk directories (Tools/Options/Directories).
+Copy the appropiate vc runtime and universalis dlls an existing psycle installation from into the host directory and adjust the plugin directories.
+Copy bwltbl.dll from the plugin to the host path aswell.
+Copy the SciLexer.dd from the psycle external package path to host.
+List of runtime files to be copied: bwltbl.dll, boost_chrono_your_version.dll, boost_date_time_your_version.dll, boost_filesystem_your_version.dll,
+boost_signals_your_version.dll,
+boost_systems_your_version.dll,
+boost_thread_your_version.dll,
+SciLexer.dll,
+universalis.dll